ibm-cloud-docs/secrets-manager/getting-started.md

 {: toc-services="secrets-manager"}
 {: toc-completion-time="10m"}

-This tutorial focuses on storing and managing a username and password in {{site.data.keyword.secrets-manager_full}} by using the {{site.data.keyword.secrets-manager_short}} UI.
+This tutorial focuses on storing and managing a username and password in {{site.data.keyword.secrets-manager_full}}.
 With {{site.data.keyword.secrets-manager_short}}, you can create, lease, and centrally manage secrets that are used in {{site.data.keyword.cloud_notm}} services or your custom-built applications.
 Secrets are stored in a dedicated {{site.data.keyword.secrets-manager_short}} instance, built on open source HashiCorp Vault.
 {:shortdesc}

 Looking for a different secret type?
 You can also create Identity and Access Management (IAM) credentials to access an {{site.data.keyword.cloud_notm}} resource, or you can add custom secrets that can hold structured or unstructured data.